 Backpackers often take their smartphones with them on hikes and into the wilderness — and smartphones these days take great photos and video.
 What’s really hard, though, is propping up your smartphone to get action video.
 Say your backpacker wants to set the smartphone down by the trail and then hike along the trail, recording video.
-If you have a flexible tripod, you can place your smartphone (or their GoPro or rugged camera) almost anywhere and get some awesome footage.
-Or, with a flexible tripod, you could set up a smartphone to take time release photos of all the backpacking buddies setting up camp.
+If you have a tripod, you can place your smartphone (or GoPro or rugged camera) almost anywhere and get some awesome footage.
+Or you could set up a smartphone to take time release photos of all the backpacking buddies setting up camp.
 Or time-release footage of a sunset over a mountain lake.
 The point is, backpackers head into places they may never see again . . . why not give them the tools to record more of it than ever before?
-We’re fans of the flexible GorillaPod, plus we like the version with the built-in smartphone holder . . . but, consider adding in the FreeRide Phone Mount by GoWorx.
-This action smartphone mounting bracket is a fantastic piece of engineering that works with tripods.
+We’re fans of the flexible GorillaPod, despite its larger size, but the JOBY GripTight ONE Micro or MPod Mini are small and light.
+Or you can nab a traditional mini tripod and simply add in the FreeRide Phone Mount by GoWorx.
+This action smartphone mounting bracket is a fantastic piece of engineering that works with standard tripods.
 Better yet, your backpacker could even attach it to a chest mount for hiking, skiing, or fishing — basically turning their smartphone into an action camera.

 We’ve learned that hot and fresh coffee on the backpacking trail is well worth the effort.
 First, there’s the warmth on a cool morning.
 Second, there’s the coffee, which is fantastic, and third, there is the caffeine.
 When you add high altitude and a bit of dehydration after a long hike, we’ve seen coffee drinkers hammered by caffeine withdrawal headaches the next morning.
 The best answer?
 A lightweight coffee filter that fits over your titanium mug.
-Depending on your choice, a paper filter can be handy, but isn’t necessary for those that have fine mesh filters built in.
-If you’re not sold on a coffee maker, you can always go with instant coffee, which works well as stocking stuffers.
-Just know that if your backpacker loves coffee, go with a filter option instead of the instant packages.
+Depending on your choice, a paper filter can be handy for clean up but isn’t technically necessary for drip systems that have fine mesh filters built in.
+If you’re not sold on a coffee making system, you can always go with instant coffee, which works well as backpacking stocking stuffers.
+REI offers a bunch of different instant and pour-over coffee options.

 Backpackers need to go to the bathroom in the woods, and the tool most everyone uses is a steel or plastic trowel, which is used for digging a small hole.
 If you don’t know how this works, don’t worry — your backpacker most certainly does.
 The point is, few backpackers really want to spend money on upgrading their trowel, but if given the chance to take a well-crafted aerospace-grade aluminum or titanium one, they will.
 Happily.
 What’s the weight difference?
 A plastic trowel will weigh just under 2 ounces but an aluminum or titanium trowel will weigh in at about 0.6 ounces.
 That small weight difference is not the real point, though.
 Your backpacker will appreciate the quality that goes into even the most mundane tools.